Raven-s-Soul/ytDownloader.py/README.md

 ## How to Use

 ### 1. Install Python
 >Ensure that Python is installed on your system.
-You can download it from [here](https://www.python.org/downloads/) or winget, brew, apt, ...
+You can download it from [here](https://www.python.org/downloads/) or `winget`, `brew`, `apt`, ...

 ### 2. Install Node.js
 >Ensure that Node.js is installed on your system.
 You can download it from [here](https://nodejs.org/en/download) or ...

 ### 3. Install Dependencies
->Once Python is installed, you need to install the required dependencies.
+>Once Python is installed, you need to install the required dependencies as **administrator**.
->
+> - Make sure the paths are working.
 >You can do this by running the following command in your terminal:
 >
 >```bash
 >pip install -r requirements.txt
 >```

+### 4. Running the Script
+>- Double-click the script to run it.
+>- Alternatively, run it from the terminal.

+### Expert Users
+> Put the `ytDownloader.py` script into your system's `path/bin`, making it usable in every folder.